guccixx69/useless/README.md

 ### The Solution (that nobody asked for)
-This can help to let the personal know if they will have to carry a umbrella without any ads or distractions.
+This can help to let the personal know if they will have to carry a umbrella without any ads.

 ## Technical Details
 ### Technologies/Components-Html,CSS,OpenWeatherAPI,Vercel,codesandbox